Homeowners paint their home for two reasons-to beautify and to protect it. Painting a home is a serious investment that costs serious money.

 House Painting Costs

-Accessibility increases house painting costs.
-With accessibility issues, a smaller home can cost more to paint than a larger home.
+When a painting contractor encounters difficulty accessing the exterior surfaces of the home, the cost of the project increases.
+A smaller home with accessibility issues can cost more to paint than a larger home without exterior obstructions.
 If a home has a steep roof, a large tree blocking access to the house, or an awning that needs to be broken down and removed temporarily, costs increase.
-When the painting contractor has difficulties accessing the home, house painting costs increase.
+Simply put, when a home is difficult to access, house painting costs increase due to additional labor required to prep the surfaces by removing the obstructions.

 Materials are necessary to paint a home.
-Ladders, fall protection, a 5-in-1 painter’s tool, drop cloths, to name a few.
-And paint.
-Paint is essential.
-Top quality paint increases house painting costs, for good reason.
+Ladders, fall protection, scrape and sanding equipment, a 5-in-1 painter’s tool, sealants, caulking and bonding material and drop cloths (Just to name a few) and of course, paint.
+Top quality paint increases house painting costs, and for good reason.
 Unlike cheaper lines of paint, higher quality paints and coatings protect the home from climate conditions.
-Top quality paints last longer on high traffic areas, have high abrasion resistance, and better color retention.
-Top quality paint results in a longer lasting paint job, which will ultimately save you money.
+Top quality paints last longer on high traffic areas and have higher abrasion resistance as well as better color retention.
+The best paint brands render a longer lasting paint job, which will ultimately save the customer money.
+College Works Painting exclusively uses only the top tier grades of the Sherwin Williams brand.
+These include the company’s proprietary hues of Emerald, Rejuvenation, Superpaint and Cashmere.
+Unlike many competitors, College Works does not use construction grade paint.

-Before painting, painters mask windows and cover vegetation with drop cloths.
-Common prep work includes sanding, scraping, and priming.
-In addition, cracks are repaired and windows are caulked.
-When budgeting for house painting costs, consider longevity.
+Before painting, workers must mask windows and cover vegetation with drop cloths.
+Other types of prep work which are common include sanding, scraping and priming.
+Additionally, cracks are repaired and windows are caulked.
+When budgeting for house painting costs, it is important to consider longevity.
 Adequate prep work improves paint adhesion.
 Also, some paint manufacturers will only warranty the paint if the home was washed prior to painting.
 Adequate prep work takes time and adds to labor costs.
-However, prep work contributes to a long lasting paint job.
+However, sufficient prep work contributes to a longer lasting paint job.

-Painters approach a scope of work differently.
+Painters approach each project differently based on the scope of required work.
 A home may require one coat of paint or it may require two.
-Some suggest replacing the first coat of paint with a primer for greater durability.
-Instead of a second coat of paint, your contractor might recommend a cross-hatching technique (cross-hatching takes about 30% less time and 30% less paint than a true two-coat process, resulting in lower house painting costs).
-Technique affects the cost of materials and labor, and therefore affects house painting costs.
-So ask your contractor about techniques and prices.
+In extreme conditions, a home may require that the first coat of paint be replaced with a primer for greater durability.
+Instead of a second coat of paint, your contractor might recommend a cross-hatching technique, which takes about 30% less time and 30% less paint than a true two-coat process.
+While economical, this approach can result in less coverage and protection than two complete coats of paint.
+Painting technique affects the cost of materials and labor, and therefore affects house painting costs.
+It is important to discuss techniques and prices with your contractor at the time of the bid.

 House Painting Costs